Klosmi/html-basics/JS-basic.md

 <br>

 ## __[Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)__
-Classes are a template for creating objects.
+Class ia a template for creating objects.

 We use class when we need many objects of the same type.